cj1128/handmade-hero/README.md

 ### Day 50: Basic Minkowski-based Collision Detection

-- INTRODUCTION: Minkowski sum and GJK algorithm
+- Introduction of Minkowski sum and GJK algorithm
 - Implement area collision detection
 - Take player area into account when calculating MinTileX, MaxTileX, MinTileY and MaxTileY
 - Modify speed when player hits the wall